donkirkby/zero-play/docs/index.md

+---
-# Zero Play
+title: Zero Play
-## Teach a computer to play any game.
+subtitle: Teach a computer to play any game.
+---

 The zero play library is based on the ideas in the [AlphaGo Zero paper] and the example Python code in the [alpha-zero-general project].
 The goal of this project is to make a reusable Python library that other projects can build on to make powerful computer opponents for many different board games.
+An example project that uses this library is [Shibumi Games].

 The main command is `zero_play`, and it has a few subcommands.
 Run `zero_play -h` to see a list of subcommands.